-It’s important to remember that many people who contract HSV-1 or HSV-2 do not develop any herpes symptoms.
-For those who do show signs of infection, symptoms may include:
+For those who do show signs of HSV infection, symptoms may include:

-- Small red bumps or white blisters, sores, or open ulcers on the mouth, face, genitals, anus, inner thighs or buttocks
+- Small red bumps or white painful blisters, sores, or open ulcers on the mouth, face, genitals, anal area, inner thighs, or buttocks

 - Pain or burning during urination